Shibboleth: Furtive shibboleths

-A "furtive shibboleth" is a type of a shibboleth that identifies individuals as being part of a group, not based on their ability to pronounce one or more words, but on their ability to recognize a seemingly innocuous phrase as a secret message.
+A furtive shibboleth is a type of a shibboleth that identifies individuals as being part of a group, not based on their ability to pronounce one or more words, but on their ability to recognize a seemingly innocuous phrase as a secret message.
 For example, members of Alcoholics Anonymous sometimes refer to themselves as "a friend of Bill W.", which is a reference to AA's founder, William Griffith Wilson.
 To the uninitiated, this would seem like a casual – if off-topic – remark, but other AA members would understand its meaning.

 Similarly, during World War II, a homosexual US sailor might call himself a "friend of Dorothy", a tongue-in-cheek acknowledgment of a stereotypical affinity for Judy Garland in The Wizard of Oz.
 This code was so effective that the Naval Investigative Service, upon learning that the phrase was a way for gay sailors to identify each other, undertook a search for this "Dorothy", whom they believed to be an actual woman with connections to homosexual servicemen in the Chicago area.
+Many cruise lines still host "Friends of Dorothy" meetings for LGBT guests to gather.

 Likewise, homosexuals in Britain might use the cant language Polari.

 Mark Twain used an explicit shibboleth to conceal a furtive shibboleth.
 In The Innocents Abroad he told the Shibboleth story in seemingly "inept and uninteresting" detail.
 To the initiated, however, the wording revealed that Twain was a freemason.

 "Fourteen Words", "14", or "14/88" are furtive shibboleths used among white supremacists in the Anglosphere.